Sidaril/NexusLogistics/README.md

 2. Open the `.sln` file in Visual Studio.
 3. You will need to add references to the game's `Assembly-CSharp.dll`, `UnityEngine.dll`, `UnityEngine.CoreModule.dll`, `UnityEngine.UI.dll`, and `UnityEngine.UIModule.dll`, as well as the `0Harmony.dll` from BepInEx and `DSPModSave.dll` from crecheng.
 4. Build the solution.
 The `NexusLogistics.dll` will be generated in the `bin/Debug` or `bin/Release` folder.

+## Changelog

+### Version 1.0.1
+* **Bug Fix:** Fixed a critical bug that could cause the game to throw an `ArgumentException` error when opening the remote storage window.
+This was most likely to occur when items were being added to or removed from the network rapidly.
+The remote storage UI is now stable.

+### Version 1.0.0
+* **Initial Release:**
+    * Introduced the central "Nexus" logistics network, a global, invisible storage hub for all resources.
+    * **Automatic Supply:** Buildings automatically draw required items from the Nexus, and producers automatically add their output.
+    * **Personal Logistics:** Added automatic replenishment for filtered items in the player's inventory.
+    * **Automatic Proliferation:** Items can be automatically sprayed with Proliferator, with an option to make it free or consume points.
+    * **Item Limit Control:** Implemented a new UI (`LeftControl + K`) to set storage limits for every item in the network, preventing overproduction.
+    * **In-Game GUI:** Added the main control window (`LeftControl + L`) to manage all mod features, including optional "infinite" resource cheats.